matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 no longer want to join a room they've knocked on.
 While this is a useful feature, it also allows users to spam a room by knocking and rescinding their knocks over and over.
-Particularly note-worthy is that this will generate state events that homeserver in the room will need to process.
+Particularly note-worthy is that this will generate state events that homeservers in the room will need to process.
 And while join/leave state changes will do the same in a public room, the act of knocking is much lighter than the act of joining a room.